A

 Cost of Goods Sold (COGS)

-COGS is a variable cost because the cost reported varies with sales volume.
-Conceptually, Direct Costs, Cost of Goods Sold and Variable Cost are very similar.
+The terms Cost of Sales, Direct Costs, and Variable Costs are very similar.
 Check how each term is used in your company.

 Cost of Sales (COS)